keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 Gloaming’s only comment at the time <span class="page-ref">630</span>
 {: .mauvine}

+[Only plastics don't decompose.
+Only they have a one-way near-perpetual lifetime.
+Breaking the cycle of growth and decay.

 > WHILST the original discovery of a coal-tar dye was made by an Englishman… The consequent decline of the British coal-tar colour industry was already well marked in 1875, and in 1886 had proceeded so far that 90 per cent of the dyes then used in Britain were of foreign manufacture… It is not an overstatement to say that **the development of this highly scientific and extremely profitable industry in Germany instead of in Great Britain had enormous, if not decisive, political and economic effects both before and during the War.**
 > <br> --- Walter Gardner, "The British Coal-tar Colour Industry", *Nature*, *133*, 575, **1934**